Farfetch/kafkaflow/README.md

 # KafkaFlow

-A flexible framewrok to process Kafka messages with multithreading, middlewares, serialization, compression, typed handlers and message order support.
+A flexible framework to process Kafka messages with multithreading, middlewares, serialization, compression, typed handlers and message order support.

 ## Features